-- 1.1 Town and City centres are complex places that serve a wide range of people and purposes.
-The importance of healthy vibrant town centre has been highlighted in recent years.
-In certain locations, due to the effect of vacant shops and a perception among some that their towns are not providing them with all the services they need or want, there has been found to be a negative impact on people's quality of life. - 1.2 Town centres, and those who operate in and manage them, are having to adapt to changing circumstances as global issues impact on local conditions.
-Similarly, local authorities are also having to adapt to rapid changes in the fiscal climate and increasingly challenging budgetary constraints. - 1.3 As with any change process, it is important to be able to measure where we are, monitor progress, learn from others and realistically compare and measure performance.
-This report aims to record key sets of data/evidence that can be used by those with an active interest in improving the experience and vitality of town centre so that they, in turn, provide a healthy sustainable environment for the business and communities who depend on them.
+Town and City centres are complex places that serve a wide range of people and purposes.
+The importance of healthy vibrant town centres has been highlighted in recent years.
+In certain locations, due to the effect of vacant shops and a perception among some that their towns are not providing them with all the services they need or want, there has been found to be a negative impact on people's quality of life.

+Town centres, and those who operate in and manage them, are having to adapt to changing circumstances as global issues impact on local conditions.
+Similarly, local authorities are also having to adapt to rapid changes in the fiscal climate and increasingly challenging budgetary constraints.

+As with any change process, it is important to be able to measure where we are, monitor progress, learn from others and realistically compare and measure performance.
+This report aims to record key sets of data/evidence that can be used by those with an active interest in improving the experience and vitality of town centres so that they, in turn, provide a healthy sustainable environment for the businesses and communities that depend on them.

-1.4 Successful Town Centres - Developing Effective Strategies: Indicators Toolkit
+1.1 Successful Town Centres

-- 1.4.1 This report follows the guidelines/suggestions laid out in the 'Successful Town Centres Developing Effective Strategies: Indicators Toolkit'.
-The document was launched by the Gloucestershire Local Enterprise Partnership in March 2013. - 1.4.2 This report presents key findings which can be used to evaluate the effectiveness of Newent town centre.
-It focuses on key themes such as footfall, vitality and economic characteristics to highlight emerging trends so that strategic actions can be taken to enhance the town centre performance. - 1.4.3 The indicators toolkit advises that a numbers of indicators are assessed.
+- 1.1.1 This report follows the guidelines/suggestions laid out in the 'Successful Town Centres Developing Effective Strategies: Indicators Toolkit'.
+The document was launched by the Gloucestershire Local Enterprise Partnership in March 2013.

+- 1.1.2 This report presents key findings which can be used to evaluate the effectiveness of Newent town centre.
+It focuses on key themes such as footfall, vitality and economic characteristics to highlight emerging trends so that strategic actions can be taken to enhance the town centre performance.

+- 1.1.3 The indicators toolkit advises that a numbers of indicators are assessed.
 This report monitors the following indicators:

+- Footfall

+- Car Parking

+- Retail Offer

+- Culture & Leisure Offer

+- Events

+- Reported Crime

+- Markets